-Name: Studer it #
+Name: Student # E

-School Grade I evel
+School: Grade Level:

 Referred by: Relationship: Date:

-Parent(s)
+Parent(s):

-Street Addres ss:
+Street Address S:

 Zip Code: Phone Number:

-Standardiz ed Test Data

-NNAT Local F Percentile Rank-Stanine (L /PR-S) Score: Date Tested:
+Standardized 1 Fest Data

+e Score (L/PR-S): Date Tested:

-Stanford 10 C Complete Battery Local Gra ide Percentile Score: Date Tested:
+Stanford 10 Co mplete Battery Local Gra ade Percentile Score: Date Tested:

-Achievem nent Record and Cl assroom Performar ce Scale:

-(Please rate average work, performance in and a 10 indicating consistent that subject area.) h a 1 indicating below grade- nt excellence and above gradent level achievement, a 5 denoting de-level achievement and nce as noted on report cards.
+Performance Scale:

+e(s)

+grade-level achievement, a 5

+ting consistent excellence e and above grade-level

+nd performance in that s •

+Note: Scores sr nould be consistent with the academic performance e as noted on report cards.

-Reading: Math: Social S tudies: Language A rts: Science:
+Reading: Math: Social S tudies: Language Arts: Science:

-m back of this form):
+Checklist of Le earning Characteristics s Score (from back of this form):

-' owing as a guide for deteri nen appropriate.) mining an overall score, bu t feel free to give range scores
+(Use the followi ng as a guide for determ nining an overall score, bu It feel free to give range scores

-c.g., o/a wii , • •
+e.g., "8/9" when appropriate.)

+0 avg.
+2.5 = 7 5

+avg.
+1.5 = 9 0 0

+avg.
+2 = 8 avg.
+3.5 = 5 avg.
+5 = 2

+τ Non-for the Education of the Cifes 1
-(Please rank this child compared to students at the same grade level on the child's demonstration of the following learning characteristics.
-A ranking of 1 indicates that the child exhibits that characteristic consistently, and a ranking of 5 indicates that the child does not exhibit that characteristic.)

-1. Develops products or performs beyond the expectations of the grade level 1 2 3 4 5 2.
-Learns rapidly and requires little practice to retain information 1 2 3 4 5 3.
-Deals effectively with abstractions and generalizations -sees the big picture or anticipates possible outcomes 1 2 3 4 5 4.
-Has a broad range of interests and abilities- seeks information on many topics 1 2 3 4 5 5.
-Has a long attention span or a very good memory for details 1 2 3 4 5 6.
-Expresses thoughts effectively or is able to elaborate (adds on to ideas) 1 2 3 4 5 7.
-Thinks analytically, asks questions that demonstrate in-depth understanding 1 2 3 4 5 8.
-Is curious about the environment or the universe 1 2 3 4 5 9.
-Approaches problem-solving in a creative or unique way 1 2 3 4 5 10.
-Demonstrates a high level of task commitment to school-related activities 1 2 3 4 5 11.
-Demonstrates a high level of task commitment to activities of special interest 1 2 3 4 5 12.
-Gives unusual, clever, unique responses 1 2 3 4 5 13.
-Solves problems in math easily or reads material significantly above grade level 1 2 3 4 5 14.
-Demonstrates an extended vocabulary and understands the meaning(s) of words 1 2 3 4 5
+Lynchburg City Schools Na ame: Student # ۱ ـــــ (Pl de ex Checklist of Learning Characteristics: (Please rank this child compared to students at the same grade level on the child's demonstration of the following learning characteristics.
+A ranking of 1 indicates that the child exhibits that characteristic consistently , and a ranking of 5 indicates that the child does not exhibit that characteristic .)
+Cir cle the approp riate sco ore 1.
+Develops products or performs beyond the expectations of the grade level.
+1 2 3 4 5 2.
+Learns rapidly and requires little practice to retain information.
+1 2 3 4 5 3.
+Deals effectively with abstractions and generalizations -sees the big picture or anticipates possible outcomes.
+1 2 3 4 5 4.
+Has a broad range of interests and abilities- seeks information on many topics.
+1 2 3 4 5 5.
+Has a long attention span or a very good memory for details.
+1 2 3 4 5 6.
+Expresses thoughts effectively or is able to elaborate (adds on to ideas).
+1 2 3 4 5 7.
+Thinks analytically, asks questions that demonstrate in-depth understanding.
+1 2 3 4 5 8.
+Is curious about the environment or the universe.
+1 2 3 4 5 9.
+Approaches problem-solving in a creative or unique way.
+1 2 3 4 5 10 .
+Demonstrates a high level of task commitment to school-related activities.
+1 2 3 4 5 11 .
+Demonstrates a high level of task commitment to activities of special interest.
+1 2 3 4 5 12 .
+Gives unusual, clever, unique responses.
+1 2 3 4 5 13 .
+Solves problems in math easily or reads material significantly above grade level.
+1 2 3 4 5

+14. Demonstrates an extended vocabulary and12understands the meaning(s) of words.